-You’ll then exit through the souvenir shop, where you’ll find even more merchandise for sale.
+You’ll also find merchandise for sale in the souvenir shop.
 For instance, there are hats, t-shirts, mugs, and other FlyOver-themed products.

 And if you want to ride again, you don’t need to go to the front of the FlyOver building.
 Instead, you can buy your tickets at the souvenir shop or photo counter.

 Below are some questions guests often have about the flying ride.